ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

     --property value.schema="$(< src/main/avro/rating.avsc)"
  ```

-Paste in the following `json` data when promoted and be sure to press enter twice to actually submit it.
+Paste in the following `json` data when prompted and be sure to press enter twice to actually submit it.

 ```json
 {"movie_id":362,"rating":10}